 Understanding Pfizer's Unusual Options Activity

-On Wednesday, shares of Pfizer (NYSE:PFE) saw unusual options activity.
-After the option alert, the stock price moved up to $39.92.
+Shares of Pfizer (NYSE:PFE) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $39.99.

 - Option Type: TRADE